Ebury/chameleon/README.md

 Only preprosessor stuff in here!
 Mixins, functions etc.

 3. Generic -
-No classes ids or elements!
-CSS resets, box sizing etc.
+No classes, IDs, or elements!
+CSS resets, box-sizing etc.

 4. Elements -
 Only pure HTML elements like p, h1, h2, div etc.